-It’s important to rule out any medical causes for your premature ejaculation.
-If your doctor can’t find anything physically awry, it may be time to look into sex counselling.
-The trained therapists at Bayside Psychotherapy have years of experience dealing with this sensitive problem.
-Some of the approaches our practitioners use include neuro-linguistic programming (NLP), hypnotherapy, psychodynamic psychoanalysis, mindfulness therapy, dream interpretation and Buddhist psychotherapy, among others.
+It’s important to rule out any medical causes for your premature orgasm.
+If your doctor can’t find anything physically wrong with your penis or body, it may be time to look into sex counselling.

 Many men experience PE from time to time.
 Whether you’re feeling a bit under the weather or particularly aroused, it’s a normal sexual glitch.
 But if it happens every time you engage in sexual relations, it’s best to take action.
 The more time that goes by without treatment, the worse the problem is likely to get.
 Naturally, anxiety tends to increase when you expect things to go wrong, making things more likely to go wrong.
 If the problem is not in the plumbing, it must be in your head.